 - In a Smurf Attack, the attacker sends Internet Control Message Protocol broadcast packets to a number of hosts with a spoofed source Internet Protocol (IP) address that belongs to the target machine.
 The recipients of these spoofed packets will then respond, and the targeted host will be flooded with those responses.

-- A SYN flood occurs when an attacker sends a request to connect to the target server, but never completes the connection through what is known as a three-way handshake—a method used in a TCP/IP network to create a connection between a local host/client and server.
+- A SYN flood occurs when an attacker sends a request to connect to the target server but does not complete the connection through what is known as a three-way handshake—a method used in a Transmission Control Protocol (TCP)/IP network to create a connection between a local host/client and server.
 The incomplete handshake leaves the connected port in an occupied status and unavailable for further requests.
 An attacker will continue to send requests, saturating all open ports, so that legitimate users cannot connect.

 Individual networks may be affected by DoS attacks without being directly targeted.
 If the network’s internet service provider (ISP) or cloud service provider has been targeted and attacked, the network will also experience a loss of service.

-Once established, the botnet—made up of compromised devices—may also be rented out to other potential attackers.
-Often the botnet is made available to “attack-for-hire” services which allow even the most unskilled user to launch DDoS attacks.
+Botnets—made up of compromised devices—may also be rented out to other potential attackers.
+Often the botnet is made available to “attack-for-hire” services, which allow unskilled users to launch DDoS attacks.

-DDoS attacks have increased in magnitude as more and more devices come online through the Internet of Things (IoT) (see Securing the Internet of Things for additional information).
-IoT devices often utilize default passwords and do not have sound security postures, making them vulnerable to compromise and exploitation.
+DDoS attacks have increased in magnitude as more and more devices come online through the Internet of Things (IoT) (see Securing the Internet of Things).
+IoT devices often use default passwords and do not have sound security postures, making them vulnerable to compromise and exploitation.
 Infection of IoT devices often goes unnoticed by users, and an attacker could easily compromise hundreds of thousands of these devices to conduct a high-scale attack without the device owners’ knowledge.

 How do you avoid being part of the problem?